Utah-CS3550-Fall-2023/assignments/hw4.md

 "Stopped".
 Now select it again and use the same dropdown to start the instance.

-When you're not working on your assignment, stop the instance.
-When it's running you are using up your 750 free hours and when those are up AWS will want you to pay real money.
-The cost is roughly $9 per month of uptime at the moment.
-(The costs typically stay the same over time.)

 # Assigning an IP address

 Our virtual computer now exists, but it does not have a permanent IP